ReactFinland/future-frontend-site/content/for-speakers.md

 1. Show up at the speakers' room about half an hour before the session of your talk.
 The speakers' room is close to the main hall and it's impossible to miss.
 It also doubles as our technical room.
 2. We'll guide you shortly before the session from the speakers' room to the main hall and do a quick tech check.
 If you want, you can also do this on some break before your talk and it's a good idea especially if you have audio or video elements in your presentation.
 3. During the session, you'll give your performance.
 I expect you to pair with your session partner to ensure the talks flow well to each other.
 4. After the session, there will be an option for you to get a photo done.
 We offer this as a service to our speakers as often people have poor social media photos and it's nice to have one that's not bad.
+We will also produce video interviews (3-5 minutes) to give you additional coverage.

-Note that we'll capture audience questions for you using Slido.
+Note that we'll capture audience questions for you using [Slido](https://www.slido.com/).
 Using the service allows moderation and ranking while being fun to the audience.

 We can also do physical setup for you in case you need chairs etc. on the stage.
+For any physical setup, let us know beforehand.

-## Speakers' dinner - 12.6 18:30-21:00
+## Speakers' dinner - 12.6 18:30-21:00 at Graniittilinna

 The speakers' dinner location will be held at [Graniittilinna](https://www.graniittilinna.com/) (Säästöpankinranta 6, 00530 Helsinki) and it is right around the corner of the venue.
 The dinner starts officially 18:30 but we'll get together at 18:00 in the front of Paasitorni and do the short walk.

+## Afterparty - 14.6 18:00-21:00 at UpCloud

+The afterparty will be held after the conference at UpCloud offices (Aleksanterinkatu 15b 7th floor).
+A separate registration is required and we will provide access to the registration to you separately.